-All parameters necessary for operating the UMG 96RM, e.g. the current transformer data, and a selection of frequently required measured values are stored in the table.
+All parameters necessary for operating the UMG 96RM-M, e.g. the current transformer data, and a selection of frequently required measured values are stored in the table.

-The contents of most addresses can be accessed via the serial interface and the buttons on the UMG 96RM.
+The contents of most addresses can be accessed via the serial interface and the buttons on the UMG 96RM-M.

 Only the first 3 significant digits of a value can be entered on the device.
-Values with more digits can be entered using GridVis.